Farhad Humbatov: Life

 Farhad Humbatov was born on September 10, 1968, in Arjut village of Karakilisa District.
 In 1983 he graduated from secondary school in his village and entered the vocational school on the specialty of the driver-mechanic.
 He served his military service first in Chitta and then in Mongolia and was discharged from the army in Irkutsk in 1988.

 At that time, Humbatov's parents were often exposed to Armenian aggression and were living in danger like other Azerbaijanis.
 Despite all the difficulties, he returned to his native village and they moved to Baku with his family.
 He started his career as a driver in the Consumer Services Department.

 Military activities

-Farhad was survived by coincidence during the tragedy of Black January on the 20th of January, 1990.
+Farhad was survived by coincidence during the tragedy of Black January on 20 January 1990.
 That same night, the Soviet armies, with heavy military equipment, entered Baku and attacked the protesters, firing into the crowds.

 Farhad was voluntarily sent to military service.
 He participated in battles around Shusha, Kosalar, and Khankendi on March 7, 1992, and deployed five Armenians targets.
 On March 29, 1992, Farhad fought with the Armenian armed forces in the vicinity of Khankendi.
 He saved many wounded soldiers of Azerbaijani Army during this battle.
 Later in this battle, he was killed in a shootout.